 1. If Mega-Catch™ traps don’t need carbon dioxide (CO2) gas to attract mosquitoes why does the Ultra include a CO2 gas release system?

 The system is designed to increase capture rates, but its use is entirely optional.
-Even without the system, or with the system turned off, Mega-Catch™ ULTRA traps catch large numbers of mosquitoes and other biting insects.
+Even without the system, or with the system turned off, Mega-Catch™ ULTRA traps catch mosquitoes and other biting insects.

 2. How does the Ultra’s CO2 gas release system work?